apitrace/apitrace-tests/cli/README.markdown

                 interpreted locally.
 If this fails for any reason other than "file does not exist" the test will fail.

+Note: Blank lines and lines beginning with '#' are ignored.

 Commands can be prefixed with "EXPECT_FAILURE:" to indicate that a command is expected to return a non-zero value.
 In this case, a return value of zero from the command will cause the test to fail.